pognetwork/champ/docs/developers/rpc-api.md

 The following document contains general information and caveats about all endpoints available in champ's gRPC API.

-If you are interested in the specific message types and parameters, check out [pog-proto](https://github.com/pognetwork/proto) which contains all `proto` service definitions and prebuild libraries for rust, typescript and javascript.
+If you are interested in the specific message types and parameters, check out [pog-proto](https://github.com/pognetwork/proto) which contains all `proto` service definitions and prebuilt libraries for rust, typescript and javascript.

 The gRPC API is exposed (by default) on `[::1]:50051`.
 For interactions via websites, `grpc-web` support is available.

 In short, the 3 different services provided by Pog.Network are the _Block Service_, _Node Wallet Manager Service_ and the _Node Admin Service_.

 ## Authentication and Authorization